 I’m a member of the Navy Amateur Radio Club (K4NAR.org) that operates a 40 meter net on 7.245 MHz (0800-1000) daily.
 I was able to check in with the duty net control located in Georgia with a 59 signal report.
 The net routinely has check-ins from all over the eastern half of the United States.
 I was able to clearly hear check-ins from New York to Florida and as far west as Ohio.
 Check-ins from North Carolina were also clearly heard.
 I checked in with the daily Communications Ontario Net (Chatham, Ontario, Canada) on 7.153 MHz with a 59 signal report.
 I was able to hear numerous net check-ins from all over the Eastern half of the country on ECARS (7.255), MIDCARS (7.258), and SOUTH CARS (7.251).

 The bowtie antenna performs well as a local/regional antenna.
 In my case, it covered the Eastern half of the United States and lower Canada.
 The bowtie antenna would make a good Field Day antenna that could easily be suspended between trees or a couple of portable masts.
-As a bonus, the antenna will perform acceptably on the 20, 15, 12, and 6 meter bands using an antenna tuner.
+As a bonus, the antenna will perform acceptably on the 20, 15, 12, and 6 meter bands if an antenna tuner is used.